Fine adjustment screw: Explanation

-The screw turns 360° in one revolution and with well made screws (minimal stiction) and a user with a sensitive touch, 1° movements can be achieved.
-Thus, with the ultra-fine adjusters sub-micrometre motions are attainable.
+A screw turns 360° in one revolution, and with well-made screws (minimal stiction) and a user with a sensitive touch, 1° movements can be achieved.
+Thus, with the ultra-fine adjusters, sub-micron motions are attainable.

 Materials

 Screws

-Rigidity is crucial to ensure precision and reliability, thus the material of choice for producing these screws is stainless steel typically 18-8 (303).
-At the tip of the screw most commonly a stainless steel ball is either pressed or glued into place to provide a single point contact for the surface being moved.
-Common usage has shown the glue method of attaching the ball to be troublesome in many applications as some commonly used glues (Super Glue) tend to outgas and degrade over time in this application.
+Rigidity is crucial to ensure precision and reliability; thus, the material of choice for producing these screws is stainless steel, typically 18-8 (303).
+At the tip of the screw, most commonly a stainless steel ball is either pressed or glued into place to provide a single point contact for the surface being moved.
+Common usage has shown the glue method of attaching the ball to be troublesome in many applications as some commonly used glues, such as Super Glue, tend to outgas and degrade over time in this application.

 Nut/bushing

-Each screw requires a nut/bushing which is critical in not only the length and class of the nut/bushing but also the material itself.
-In low cost adjusters where grease can be used and wear and load is small, brass is typically the most economical material to use.
-In High-end adjusters where tight tolerances are required as well as the capability to withstand wear and higher load, phosphor bronze is the preferred material.
-Phosphor bronze is considered a self-lubricating material that makes it ideal for grease free applications e.g. vacuum.
-Still, the use of grease will extend the lifetime of the nut/bushing and is recommended unless a grease free version is required.
+Each screw requires a nut/bushing, which is critical in not only the length and class of the nut/bushing but also the material itself.
+In low-cost adjusters where grease can be used and wear and load is small, brass is typically the most economical material to use.
+In high-end adjusters where tight tolerances are required as well as the capability to withstand wear and higher load, phosphor bronze is the preferred material.
+Phosphor bronze is considered a self-lubricating material that makes it ideal for grease-free applications, such as those in a vacuum.
+Still, the use of grease will extend the lifetime of the nut/bushing and is recommended unless a grease-free version is required.